Tewr/BlazorWorker/README.md

 .netstandard2, .net5 and .net6 can be used as targets with BlazorWorker version v3.x, but new features will not be developed for these targets dues to the breaking changes in .net7.

 ### Net 7 & 8 Support
-.net7 & .net8 targets is currently in preview and can be tested using the [preview release v4.0.0-preview2](https://github.com/Tewr/BlazorWorker/releases/tag/v4.0.0-preview2) - available on nuget [here](https://www.nuget.org/packages/Tewr.BlazorWorker.BackgroundService/4.0.0-preview2) and [here](https://www.nuget.org/packages/Tewr.BlazorWorker.Core/4.0.0-preview2).
+.net7 & .net8 targets can be used from [release v4.0.0](https://github.com/Tewr/BlazorWorker/releases/tag/v4.0.0) and higher versions.

 ### Native framework multithreading
 Multi-threading enthusiasts should closely monitor [this tracking issue](https://github.com/dotnet/runtime/issues/68162) in the dotnet runtime repo, which promises experimental threading support in ~~.net 7 (projected for november 2022)~~ ~~.net8, projected for November 2023.~~ .net9, projected for November 2024.